owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 tags: ["music", "logic", "clp", "clojure"]
 ---

 Programming is fun!
 Music is fun!
-Combining the two seems like a joyful endeavour.
+Combining the two should be a joyful endeavour.
 I have long been curious about generating music as a tool for practicing sight-reading.
 It does not have to be beautiful music, its purpose is to help practitioners advance their skills gradually.
 I do, however, want to explore ways to generate music following patterns and idioms, resulting in realistic and useful material.

-This article aims to introduce you to concepts both from music theory and from constraint logic programming using [core.logic][1].
+This article introduces concepts both from music theory and from constraint logic programming using [core.logic][1].
 We will build a naive music generator based on a simplified musical model, and incrementally improve the output by adding constraints from our model.

 [1]: https://github.com/clojure/core.logic